Texans waive veteran WR Kenny Stills

-The Houston Texans announced on Friday that they waived wide receiver Kenny Stills one day after he was inactive because of a quad injury for the team's Thanksgiving road win over the Detroit Lions.
+The Houston Texans waived wide receiver Kenny Stills on Friday one day after he was inactive because of a quad injury for the team's Thanksgiving road win over the Detroit Lions, according to multiple reports.

 In 10 games for Houston this season Stills had just 11 catches for 144 yards and one touchdown.
 He played in the Texans' 10-7 loss to the Cleveland Browns on Nov.
 15, making just one catch for six yards in the loss.
 Then he played just four snaps the next week against the New England Patriots.